First needed is having the new language added to

 Category 3: languages that can be rendered at the Linux text console only by using a framebuffer terminal.
 The

 key point for these languages is the availability of their glyphs in

 also not need complex rendering mechanisms such as combination

 mechanisms.
-The difference with 2 is the possibility to display the language
+The difference against Category 2 is the possibility to display the language

 at the Linux console without framebuffer.

 Category 4: all other languages.
 Those can only be displayed in a graphical environment.

 localechooser entry also mentions a default

 country choice for this language.
 This country is often the country